Eastern Oregon: Politics

 Although Oregon as a whole is generally considered a blue state, Eastern Oregon is far more conservative than the west.
-In 2024, Donald Trump received over 60% of the vote in every Eastern Oregon county.
+In 2024, Donald Trump easily received over 60% of the vote in every Eastern Oregon county.

 The political divide between the eastern and western parts of the state has led some residents of Eastern Oregon to claim that the state of Oregon, with the majority of its population and political control based in the west of the Cascade Range, has neglected the eastern part of the state, preventing it from developing along with the western part.
 A movement to have Eastern Oregon secede and join the United States as a 51st state was underway in 2008.

 Greater Idaho

-As of May 2024, thirteen counties in Oregon (shown in red) had approved ballot measures in favor of Greater Idaho.
+As of May 2026, twelve counties in Oregon (shown in red) had approved ballot measures in favor of Greater Idaho.

 In 2021, five counties in Eastern Oregon voted to direct their County Commissioners to hold annual hearings on the issue of joining Idaho, the state located east of Oregon.
 It was initiated by the group "Move Oregon's Border for a Greater Idaho", who support the Greater Idaho movement.
 As of May 2022, eight counties had voted to direct their County Commissioners to examine the issue further.
 Some counties, such as Douglas and Josephine, had voted against joining the coalition.
 By November, three more counties in Eastern Oregon, for a total of eleven, had voted to join Idaho, a number that grew to 12 by June of 2023.

 On January 10, 2023, Senate Joint Memorial 2, also known as the Greater Idaho Bill, was sponsored in the Oregon Senate by politician Dennis Linthicum.